-Endogamy - Wikipedia Endogamy is the cultural practice of marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting any from outside of the group or belief structure as unsuitable for marriage or other close personal relationships
+Endogamy - Wikipedia Endogamy is the cultural practice of only marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting any from outside of the group or belief structure as unsuitable for marriage or other close personal relationships

 ENDOGAMY Definition Meaning - Merriam-Webster Marriage within a specific group as required by custom or law is known as endogamy In endogamous groups, marriage outside one’s group may be forbidden, or there may merely be a tendency to marry within the group